 A cross between the Standard Poodle and Bernese Mountain Dog results in a Standard Bernedoodle.
-It is the largest type of Bernedoodle and may weight around 90 lbs.
+It is the largest type of Bernedoodle and may weigh around 90 lbs.
 With a Lifespan of up to 15 years, it is among the most popular designer dogs.

 This Mini Poodle Bernese cross is the most popular Bernedoodle.
-Due to its compact size and exceptional temperament, it has become a hot cake among the dog owners.
+Due to its compact size and exceptional temperament, it has become a hot cake among dog owners.
 It may vary in size and weight.
 It has a long lifespan and can live up to 17 years.

 The Tiny Bernedoodle is the smallest one that weighs around 24 lbs.
-It is a cross between Tiny Poodle and Bernese and is a high energy dog.
+It is a cross between Tiny Poodle and Bernese and is a high-energy dog.
 It is often referred to as the Teacup Bernedoodle because of its incredibly small size.

 What are the Common Coat Types of Bernedoodles?

-As the coat types are important and they may be a factor in deciding their prices, it is important for you to know about them too.
+As coat types are important and they may be a factor in deciding their prices, it is important for you to know about them too.

 Straight Coat (Hair Coat)

 This type of coat has more tendency of shedding and this coat type is least recommended for those who are allergic to dander and hair.
-BTW, the straight or flat coat is not 100% straight in actual as it has slight waves in it.
+BTW, the straight or flat coat is not 100% straight in actuality as it has slight waves in it.

 Wavy Coat (Fleece Coat)

 It is the most common type of coat seen in the Bernedoodles.
-It is low to non-shedding coat with a clear wavy appearance.
+It is a low to non-shedding coat with a clear wavy appearance.

 Curly Coat (Wool Coat)